The ridge between the tops of Lurg Mhor (the summit and Meall Mor)

 on the south side and crossing over to or from the south ridge below the main summit.

-Access: Parking is in the trees 25 yards up a track opposite the level crossing at Craig.
+Access: Parking is in the trees 25 yards up a track off the A890 opposite the level crossing at Craig.

 Route: For those not interested in the Munro top Meall Mor at the eastern end of Lurg Mhor, a start from Attadale avoids all the difficulties.
 Although several miles longer, there is a huge saving of 570m ascent, the extra miles are along tracks, and there is less walking on hills.
 With such a start, the total effort is much less, and adding the Munro top is not excluded.
 Note, however, that in 2016 work was being done on a local hydro scheme which means the track to Bendronaig lodge has been entirely widened and re-surfaced, making cycling along it rather hard.
 I therefore recommend cycling no further than Loch an Droighinn if an Attadale start is chosen.
 Although cycling is possible from Craig to Pollan Buidhe, it is very strenuous and the effort does not seem worthwhile.